efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 We emperically see that <u>different TP events tend to capture information about different aspects of the summary</u>.
 We find that the <u>latent TP representations cover the 70.25% of the aspects of a summary</u> (in comparison with a randomly initialized model with no regularization which covers only 44.48% on average).

-Moreover, we find that specific TP events correlate with specific aspects:
+Moreover, we find that different TP events correlate with specific summary aspects:

 <span style='color:green'>**TP1** Opportunity</span> &#8594; <span style='color:violet'>**Crime scene**</span>, <span style='color:purple'>**Victim**</span>